 All residents have an integrated service commitment of 32 hours per month.
 Each resident will be assigned a location for that service (UWMC/HMC/SCCA).
 Resident matched at Northwest Hospital will fulfill integrated service commitment at Northwest.

 - For the PGY1 residents the integrated service commitment will be a mixture of evening/ weekend clinical shifts and distribution shifts within the central inpatient pharmacy.

 - UWMC based PGY1 residents provide clinical pharmacy services from 5pm to 9 pm (15 min break allowed) Monday through Friday.
 Each resident will be assigned a day of the week for evening clinical coverage.
 The remainder of the integrated service commitment will be weekend distribution shifts in the inpatient pharmacy.

-- HMC based PGY1 residents provide distributive pharmacy services from 5-9 pm (15 min break allowed) Monday through Friday.
+- HMC based PGY1 residents provide clinical & distributive pharmacy services from 5-9 pm (15 min break allowed) Monday through Friday.
 Each resident will be assigned a day of the week for evening distribution coverage.
 The remainder of the integrated service commitment will be combination of weekend clinical shifts (days) and weekend distribution shifts (evenings).